-- (1) Where the service information referenced in paragraph (g) of this AD specifies contacting Boeing or Collins Aerospace for repair instructions: This AD requires doing the repair before further flight using a method approved in accordance with the procedures specified in paragraph (j) of this AD. - (2) Where Tables 1 through 4 of Boeing Special Attention Requirements Bulletin 737-71-1937 RB, dated July 27, 2023, specify incorporating 737-600/700/700C/800/900/900ER Airworthiness Limitations (AWLs) document D626A001-9-01 "System Airworthiness Limitation NO. 2-Fan Blade
+Where Tables 1 and 2 of Boeing Special Attention Requirements Bulletin 737-78- 1106 RB specify incorporating 737-600/700/ 700C/800/900/900ER Airworthiness Limitations (AWLs) document D626A001-9- 01 "System Airworthiness Limitation NO. 2-Fan Blade Out Conditions," and "System Airworthiness Limitation NO. 3-Fan Blade Out Conditions" into the operators' maintenance program, this AD requires revising the existing maintenance or inspection program, as applicable, by incorporating the information specified in Figure 1 to the introductory text of paragraph

-Out Conditions" and "System Airworthiness Limitation NO. 3-Fan Blade Out Conditions" into the operators' maintenance program, this AD requires revising the existing maintenance or inspection program, as applicable, by incorporating the information specified in Figure 1 to the introductory text of paragraph (h) of this AD into the airworthiness limitations within 90 days after the effective date of this AD, or before further flight after accomplishing the (Option 1) or (Option 2) actions in Boeing
+(h) of this AD into the airworthiness limitations within 90 days after the effective date of this AD, or before further flight after accomplishing any of the actions specified in paragraphs (h)(1) through (3) of this AD, whichever occurs first.